 • AfterMatt: Matthew Shepard & Laramie, Wyoming.
 (Classroom, Lecture Hall, or Addressing Theater Students)

-In this multi-media presentation, I will share with you my personal experience from the gay hate murder of Matthew Shepard and how Matt's legacy is still inspiring people all over the world.
-I will share with you firsthand details and myths about that horrible hate crime that changed the lives of so many in 1998.
-I will discuss my several visits to Laramie, filming a documentary, and the many inspirational people I have met in my journey of sharing Matt's story.
+Twenty-five years ago, the world was shocked by the gay hate murder of Matthew Shepard.
+Today, Matt's legacy continues to inspire people worldwide.
+In my multimedia presentation, I will share my personal experience, firsthand details, and myths about that horrible hate crime that changed the lives of so many in 1998.
+Join me as I discuss my several visits to Laramie, filming a documentary, and the many inspirational people I have met in my journey of sharing Matt's story.

 Virtual Programs